 Americans ask me all the time if I’m scared to be travelling in South America.
 I found it way scarier to walk around certain parts of downtown San Francisco or Chicago at night than I did even in downtown Recife (apparently one of the most dangerous cities in South America) – because at least there are people there.
 And I find it pretty scary to be in a country where pretty much anyone can legally buy a revolver.

-I also keep hearing about America being the land of the free – it certainly was… 200 years ago.
-Most of western Europe is as free or more free, with opportunities for people at all levels.
+America tends to have a skewed view of itself as “the land of the free” – it certainly was… 200 years ago, in comparison to other western countries.
+(You know, forgetting the problems everywhere had at the time like no freedom for certain ethnicitise or genders…) But nowadays, most of western Europe is as free or more free, with opportunities for people at all levels.
 America is indeed a better place with a higher standard of living than most of the world, but free speech and tolerance for all is the norm in the western world as a rule, not just in America.

 There is no best country.
 But those who go on about how America is number one, tend to be those who have never travelled or lightly travelled.